Stay In Touch.

 Aerospace Engineering PhD Student, CU Boulder

 Physics and Chemistry, Hobart 2020

-His chemistry experience was focused in spectroscopy and chemical instrumentation, while his electrical engineering is focused on embedded systems and signal processing / communications.
-His physics and electrodynamics background has been an essential background in supporting these areas.
+My chemistry experience was focused in spectroscopy and chemical instrumentation, while my electrical engineering was focused on embedded systems and signal processing / communications.
+My physics and electrodynamics background has been an essential background in supporting these areas.

-James grew up in Boston, where he spent most of his time hiking, camping, and playing music.
-In his free time, James has a small home shop where he makes things on his lathe, makes knives and sheaths, and enjoys designing things to 3D print.
-James also spends his free time tinkering with embedded systems including Arduino and FPGA-based projects, and some analog circuits for audio manipulation.
+I grew up in Boston, where he spent most of his time hiking, camping, and playing music.
+In my free time, I like to go climbing, hiking, and I like to play music.
+I also spend my free time tinkering with embedded systems including Arduino and FPGA-based projects, and some analog circuits for audio manipulation.

-You can find his resume and CV to the right.
+You can find my resume and CV to the right.
 Don't hesitate to reach out!